Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

      fix the blocking issue and use a stronger tf strength on all other frames
      if one wishes so.

+For the rest of this section from this point on, it is less clear what can be considered *better*, so more generic guidelines are given.

 ### Sharpness